Abelyem/User-Centric-Frontend-Development-Milestone-Project/README.md

 - A problem encounted on smaller devices was a horizontal scroll which wasn't intentially applied.

-- Video under 'About-us' section was too small when viewing on smaller devices (less than 667px) and so a media query was applied to increase width of video when viewig on smaller devices.
+- Video under 'About-us' section was too small when being viewed on smaller devices (less than 667px) and so media query was applied to increase width of video when viewing on smaller devices.

 ## Deployment